 Puppies will be DNA Profiled.
 We do this to verify parentage, and therefore pedigree.
 Our puppies will be registered to parents confirmed by DNA.
 This is our assurance to both our breeding program and to owners of our Puppies.

 We want our puppies to enjoy long and healthy lives with their families, It is our recommendation that our Puppies are not desexed until after they've reached full physical maturity, however, this may be discussed on a case by case basis.
 Studies have shown some health risks associated with early sterilisation with particular concern for the development and growth of the bones.
 Early desexing can result in an abnormal skeletal structure that increases the incidence of orthopedic problems like hip dysplasia and patellar luxation.
 Working and performance dogs, if neutered before maturity, risk the inability to perform the jobs they were bred for.
-Visit this link to read more about early desexing.
+You can visit this link for a decent overview but feel free to do your own research to learn more about the risks of early desexing.

 Those puppies placed into pet homes will be sold with an agreement that the puppy will be desexed, ideally only after reaching physical maturity.